Classic Brothy Vegan French Onion Soup

 What is French onion soup?

-French onion soup is a soup made of onions that have been caramelized and simmered in some sort of broth.
+First, the facts: French onion soup is a soup made of onions that have been caramelized and simmered in some sort of broth.
+It’s served “gratinée,” or topped with toasted bread or croutons and cheese.

-The history of a humble soup
+The quick history of a beloved dish

 When I started to think about tackling French onion soup at home, I wondered whether it’s actually French, or rather an American recipe that’s inspired by characteristics of French cuisine.